Committee’s Official Designation

 The Nonprescription Drugs Advisory Committee was established under 15 U.S.C.
 1451 et seq.; 21 U.S.C.
 321, 341, 342, 343, 343-1, 344, 345, 346, 348, 349, 350, 350a, 351, 352, 353(f), 355, 360b, 360c-j, 371, 375, 376, 378, 379e, 381, 393, 394, 881(b); 42 U.S.C.
 217a, 241, 242, 242a, 262, 264; 21 CFR Part 14, 330.10(a); and is governed by Pub.
 L. 92-463 as amended, (5 U.S.C.
 App.
 2), the Federal Advisory Committee Act.

 Objectives and Scope of Activities

-The Nonprescription Drugs Advisory Committee advises the Commissioner or designee in discharging responsibilities as they relate to helping to ensure safe and effective drugs for human use and, as required, any other product for which the Food and Drug Administration has regulatory responsibility.
+The Nonprescription Drugs Advisory Committee (the Committee) advises the Commissioner of Food and Drugs or designee in discharging responsibilities as they relate to helping to ensure safe and effective drugs for human use and, as required, any other product for which the Food and Drug Administration (FDA) has regulatory responsibility.

 Description of Duties